Halifax Central Library – it’s time to look inside.

 - Theme Wall Responses to Central Library Questions ( 95kb pdf)

-Thanks to everyone who attended the 4th public meeting.
-We continue to be impressed with the level of input and interest we receive at these public gatherings.
+By the 4th public meeting, we were decidedly impressed with the level of input and interest we received.

 Based on what you’ve seen so far, does the Library’s layout work for you?